Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Related works

-\citet{CarliniWagner2017Towards} proposed a novel targeted attack (known as CW due to the authors name), which was able to overcome the distillation defense method that was very successful till then \cite{Distillation}.
-Their approach was further improved by \citet{Carlini2017Bypassing}, where they formulated an optimization framework to construct loss functions for attacks that are defense specific, i.e., adapted to specific defenses at hand.
-Their strategy was further improved in the Elastic-net Attack to DNNs \cite{EAD} by adding an $L_1$ regularization to the optimization. \citet{Towards_DeepLearning_Resistance} showed that Projected Gradient Decent (PGD) is an optimal first order adversary, and applying it on a DNN during an adversarial training achieves optimal robustness against any first order attack.
+Deepfool is a non-targeted attack that searches for the closest decision boundary of the network for the given input example \cite{DeepFool}.
+Carlini and Wagner\cite{CarliniWagner2017Towards} proposed a novel targeted attack (known as CW due to the authors name), which was able to overcome the distillation defense method that was very successful till then \cite{Distillation}.
+Their approach was further improved in \cite{Carlini2017Bypassing}, where they formulated an optimization framework to construct loss functions for attacks that are defense specific, i.e., adapted to specific defenses at hand.
+Madry et. al showed that Projected Gradient Decent (PGD) is an optimal first order adversary, and applying it on a DNN during an adversarial training achieves optimal robustness against any first order attack \cite{Towards_DeepLearning_Resistance}.

+Brendel et. al \cite{Boundary2018} introduced the Boundary attack, a decision based attack used in black-box settings.
+Their method only requires the final model prediction and can be employed where the output logits do not exist or inaccessible.
+A more efficient black-box attack was introduced by Andriushchenko et. al \cite{SquareAttack}.
+They used much fewer queries than the Boundary attack, and it was shown to even outperform several gradient-based white-box attacks.
+These two attacks do not rely on gradient information and can be applied on any machine learning classifier.

+In order to evaluate the performance of a novel defense approach, it is not sufficient to check robustness on the above attacks but rather design adaptive attacks to the developed defense \cite{OnEvaluatingAdvRobustness2019}.
+In our work, we evaluate our proposed defense against several tailored adaptive attacks.

 \textbf{Adversarial robustness.} Many techniques where proposed to improve the adversarial robustness of DNNs.